Cookie Declaration

 Introduction

-The boat is a well-maintained Oyster 61, a cutter rigged Bermudian sloop.
+The boat is an Oyster 61, a cutter rigged sloop.
 She is equipped for easy handling with an all furling rig, electric winches and hydraulic sail controls.
-She was commissioned with a custom interior, providing accommodation for 6, with two spacious double en suite cabins and one bunk cabin.
+She was commissioned with a custom interior, providing accommodation for 6, with two spacious double en suite cabins and one twin bunk cabin.
+All berths have lee cloths for comfort and safety at sea.

 There are snorkels, scuba diving gear, an aluminium-hulled rib/tender with 20 hp outboard engine, inflatable kayak, fully equipped kitchen, generator, bow thruster, water maker, washing machine and an extensive workshop.
-We have everything we need for comfortable living in all environments, with hot water, air-conditioning/heating, and, for the rainy days, a games cupboard, range of books, a TV, and musical instruments.
+We have everything we need for comfortable living in all environments, a games cupboard, range of books, a TV, and musical instruments.

-All the latest safety gear is on board (AIS, Epirb, radar, zoleo, SSB and VHF radio, spinlock life jackets, 2 life rafts).
+All the latest safety gear is on board (AIS, Epirb, radar, zoleo, SSB and VHF radio, spinlock life jackets with aid transponders, 2 life rafts).

 About the boat, the plans, and current crew